apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

+Contributors:
+     cmbtc - removal of drm which made all of this possible clarknova - for all of the svg and glyph generation and many other bug fixes and improvements skindle - for figuing out the general case for the mode loops some updates -  for conversion to xml, basic html DiapDealer - for extensive testing and feeback

+and others for posting, feedback and testing

 This is experimental and it will probably not work for you but...

 ALSO:  Please do not use any of this to steal.
 Theft is wrong.